rdeabreu/calico-aks-hands-on/README.md

 export IN_NAMESPACE_SELECTOR_KEY="tenant" && IN_NAMESPACE_SELECTOR_VALUES="tenant1"
 ```

 Finally, you will run some commands to prepare the manifest files.
-Please note this will only work on linux operating systems, if you run a different distribution you may need to adjust them yourself:
+Please note this will only work on linux operating systems, \if you run a different distribution you may need to adjust them yourself\:

 ```
 curl ${URL}/install-ia-admission-controller.sh | bash